Solar Energy Park at Brussels Airport

 Taking an optimal design as well as all prerequisites into consideration, we calculated the financial viability of the project.
 This consisted of photovoltaic installations, electrical systems and the mains connection.
 The goal: achieving maximum possible return, financially as well as in terms of energy.

 In addition to this, we prepared all the required permit requests for Brussels Airport.
 Once these had been issued, we prepared the tender documents, assessed supplier quotations and provided support throughout the contract phase.
 We also assumed responsibility for supervising the works to be carried out, right up to delivery of the solar park.

-Thanks to the 25L Solar Park, an unused plot has been valorised in a profitable and responsible way.
-The construction of the solar park will help Brussels Airport to achieve its aim of reducing greenhouse gas emissions and its dependency on fossil fuels.
+Thanks to the 25L solar park, an unused lot has been turned into something of value in a profitable and responsible way.
+The construction of the solar park has helped Brussels Airport achieve its goals regarding renewable energy.

 Is your ambition to invest in renewable energy?
 Let’s explore how we can realise this ambition together.